ROSEN, NATIONAL TRIAL COUNSEL, - GuruFocus.com

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of FIGS, Inc. (NYSE: FIGS): (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's 2021 initial public offering (the "IPO" or "Offering"); and/or (ii) between May 27, 2021 and May 12, 2022, both dates inclusive (the "Class Period"), of the important January 3, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of The Gap, Inc. (: GPS) between November 24, 2021 and July 11, 2022, both dates inclusive (the “Class Period”).
+A class action has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than February 3, 2023.

-SO WHAT: If you purchased FIGS securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Gap securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the FIGS class action, go to https://rosenlegal.com/submit-form/?case_id=9629 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Gap class action, go to https://rosenlegal.com/submit-form/?case_id=6662 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 3, 2023.
+If you wish to serve as lead plaintiff, you must move the Court no later than February 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor’s ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.